dotdotvictor/final-project/README.md

 Creating gravitational slingshots to explore the changes in trajectory between planets while also attempting to have an object at a starting point reach a target far out from space in a system of planets.

+### Brief Summary

 ### Motivation for Project
-I have found it interesting how satellites are launched into space, where it is usualyl
+I have found it interesting how gravity can be used to launch satellites and spacecraft into space, and I wanted to see if it was possible for me to create a model that could mimic the journey of Voyager 1 and 2.

 ### Questions
 What would the trajectory look like if an object passed through the orbit of a planet that had a large mass versus a small mass?

-changing the masses of the objects to explore how it changes trajectory [
+What if the mass or starting velocity of the spacecraft was varied?

+What if there was a reverse trip involved where the spacecraft had to return back to Earth?

+What is the fastest time for a spacecraft to reach its target destination using gravity assist (exploring the changes in position of planets)

 ### Resources